ajitgoel/Notes/InterviewQuestions/Java/Package.md

 ##### Default package

 If we do not write a package statement before defining our class, it will be placed inside the **default package**.
-This package has a big disadvantage — classes located here can't be imported to classes located inside named packages.
+This package has a big disadvantage — ==classes located here can't be imported to classes located inside named packages.==

 The following class cannot be used in a class located inside packages since there is no package declaration.